zhullyb/monyhar/monyhar/net/cookies/README.md

   [Life of a cookie](#Life-of-a-cookie) and
   [Cookie implementation classes](#Cookie-implementation-classes).

-* Those who wish to make use of cookies elsewhere in Chromium may refer to [Main interfaces for finding, setting, deleting, and observing cookies](#Main-interfaces-for-finding_setting_deleting_and-observing-cookies).
+* Those who wish to make use of cookies elsewhere in Monyhar may refer to [Main interfaces for finding, setting, deleting, and observing cookies](#Main-interfaces-for-finding_setting_deleting_and-observing-cookies).
 ***